-Billions of simultaneous sponsored search auctions - called Generalised Second-Price (GSP) auction - are held daily to allocate bundles of online ad spaces by Google, Microsoft and Yahoo!^{1,2}.
+Billions of simultaneous sponsored search auctions - called Generalised Second-Price (GSP) auction - are held daily to allocate bundles of online ad spaces by Google, Microsoft and Yahoo!12.
 Each time a customer makes a search query, an automated auction is triggered putting advertisers in competition for ad space.
 This sales mechanism has become the main source of revenue for search engines and is the most widely used auction ever designed.
 In 2016, earnings from advertising represented more than 90% of Google's revenues in an online advertising market that in the same year was worth nearly \$190 billion3.

-The unique quality of ad space is that its value (the expected return on investment) is determined by consumers search behaviour, which constitutes complex and costly information for firms without the skills to assess.
-Collecting information on consumers online behaviour has became a key driver of competition between firms and the novel strategic considerations it represents has led to a concentration and an outsourcing of marketing activities to third-parties.
-An increasing number of advertisers delegate their search marketing and paid search strategies to specialised marketing agencies - we call bidding agencies - which themselves belong to ad networks in which such activities are conducted.
+The concentration of marketing activities and the novel strategic considerations it represents for the players engaged in the online ad market have led an increasing number of advertisers to delegate their search marketing and paid search strategies to third parties - bidding agencies - that specialise in these activities and which also belong to the ad networks in which they conduct their bidding activities.
 For instance, Gartner's U.S. Digital Marketing Spending report for 2013 documents that from a pool of 243 firms more than 50% delegate their search marketing activities4.
-These agencies offer skills and services to internalize advertisers' search costs by managing in their name their bidding strategies and advertising campaigns.
 This means a bidding agency is likely to end up acting on behalf of different advertisers during the same set of keyword auctions, and so it can affect both allocative and revenue performance of the sales mechanism by coordinating advertisers' strategies.
+Thus, in a market, essentially driven by the Google-Facebook duopoly and which generated around 20% of the global ad spending in 2016, it is clearly important to understand how rent is allocated among players and how these trend in delegation affect market efficiency.